 Very affectionate and friendly towards family and friends, the American Eskimo can be wary of strangers.
 A very intelligent dog that is also vocal, and is a constant chewer.
 Very good with other dogs and children.
 Sheds a lot and needs grooming.
 Requires a fair amount of exercise.

 Good with young children and very affectionate.
-Intelligent and makes a very good watchdog.
+The Australian Terrier is intelligent and makes a very good watchdog.
 Bred as a working dog and has strong instincts to hunt and kill small animals.
 Loves digging so not the best dog if you like your manicured lawn!

 A good family dog, the Bedlington Terrier is affectionate and playful.
 Good with children and fairly good with strangers.
 Energetic diggers and fast runners, they need plenty of exercise.
 Usually ok with other dogs, but needs to learn to get on with cats and other animals.